DUER HOT SPRINGS TREK – 18 DAYS

 Day 8: Lungsum – Tsochenchen

 The vegetation along the route is similar to places crossed the previous day.
-Near the campsite the vegetation thins out and the camp is made above tree line.
+Near the campsite, the vegetation thins out and the camp is made above a tree line.
 Overnight Camp at Tshochenchen

 Day 9: Tsochenchen – Duer Tsachu

 The trek from Tsochenchen is uphill all the way until Juli La pass (4,700m).
 If the day is clear, you will have a great view of the surrounding mountains from the pass.
 After crossing the pass, the trail descends to a lake at 4,220m, and then climbs again to Gokthong La pass (4,640m).
 From here the path is steep descent until the campsite.
 Musk Deer, herds of blue sheep and Himalayan bears are sometimes seen along the route. overnight camp at Duer Tsachu.

 Day 10: Duer Tsachu